-NAPA COUNTY BUDGET POLICIES FISCAL YEAR 20232-
+NAPA COUNTY BUDGET POLICIES FISCAL YEAR 2023-24

 Napa County has a history of financial stability and fiscal prudence, which results in stability in the services we provide.
 Strong budget policies, reviewed and updated annually by the Board of Supervisors, are a key factor in this stability.
-The Budget Policies are intended to be used in conjunction with the County's adopted Strategic Plan, the Strategic Financial Plan, and the annual 5-Year Forecasts, to guide the development of the annual Recommended Budget, as well as any mid-year budget adjustments.
+The Budget Policies are intended to be used in conjunction with the County's Strategic Financial Plan and the annual 5-Year Forecasts to guide the development of the annual Recommended Budget, as well as any mid-year budget adjustments.
 The Budget Policies are designed to be effective over several years but are reviewed and updated annually to allow the County to respond to changing financial and organizational conditions.
 Together these documents identify the Board's priorities and assist departments with implementing these priorities through the budget process.
-The Strategic Plan identifies the goals the county will prioritize.
 The Strategic Financial Plan provides a long-term strategy to provide services through various economic conditions.
 The 5-Year Forecast evaluates current and potential future fiscal conditions that guide policy and programmatic decisions.
-The annual review and adoption of these policies support the recommended 2019-2022 Strategic Plan Pillar of Open and Effective Government.